 You may cast this spell any time you could cast an instant.Magic: The Gathering Comprehensive Rules, 702.8.
 “Flash”.

 You can cast a card with flash whenever you want.
 Normally you can only cast non-sorcery spells during your main phases.
 With flash, you can cast them at any time.

-The flash mechanic was introduced Time Spiral and subsequently appeared for the first time in a core set in Tenth Edition.
+The flash mechanic was introduced in Time Spiral and subsequently appeared for the first time in a core set in Tenth Edition.

 However, certain cards had abilities that let you cast them as instants before this, beginning with King Cheetah, in Visions.
 Since then, those older cards have received errata to have flash.